ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Solution**

-configure the middleware that it fragements large data into messages
+Configure the middleware that it fragements large data into messages

 **Implementation**

-use Asynchronous publication mode:
+Use Asynchronous publication mode:

 .. code-block:: bash